 Jump to:

-- Make as many or as few as you need; great for large gatherings!
+- Make as many or as few as you need.

-Here's all that you need to come up with mouthwatering smoked baked potatoes:
+Here's all that you need to make smoked baked potatoes:

 - Potatoes.
-I used red potatoes for this smoked baked potatoes recipe, but you can use any type of potato.
+I used red potatoes, but you can use any type of potato.
 Red potatoes are naturally soft and creamy but hold well when roasting or baking.
-Red potatoes don't have thick skin so they absorb the smoke flavor from the grill pretty well.
-Just remember to wash them thoroughly before cooking.
+Because they don't have thick skin, they absorb the smoke flavor from the grill pretty well.
+Yukon Gold potatoes and russet potatoes are also great choices.

 - Olive oil.
 You can also use avocado oil.

-Preheat your smoker to 250°F. Once the smoker is adequately heated, place your potatoes directly on the grill grate.
+- Preheat your smoker to 250°F. Place potatoes directly on the grill grate.

-Smoke your potatoes for 1 hour and 15 minutes.
-You'll know they're done when the internal temperature reaches 205°F or when the potatoes can be pierced easily with a fork.
+- Smoke the potatoes for 1 hour and 15 minutes.
+They're done when their internal temperature reaches 205°F or when they can be easily pierced with a fork.

 🥘 Toppings for smoked potatoes